richardboydii/richardboydii.com/content/blogroll.md

 ## Business
 * [Stratechery](https://stratechery.com/) - Ben Thompson is an independant journalist that does amazing work at the intersection of business, technology, and sometimes culture.
 Very thought-provoking insights abound.
+* [Austin Inno Beat](https://promo.bizjournals.com/austininno/signup/) - This is the best source for startup news in our little metropolis.